 Variable Rate CD

-A typical CD offers a fixed rate of interest, meaning that your money earns the same amount over time.
-With a variable rate CD, however, your APY changes based on a broader interest rate.
-Different banks will use different drivers, such as Treasury bills or the prime interest rate.
+A typical CD offers a fixed interest rate, meaning that your money earns the same amount over time.
+With a variable-rate CD, however, your APY changes based on a broader interest rate.
+Different banks and credit unions will use different drivers, such as Treasury bills or the prime interest rate.

 Your rate would then be whatever the current base rate is plus a certain amount.
-If that market rate goes up, you benefit from a higher APY.
+So if that market rate goes up, you benefit from a higher APY.
 If it goes down, however, you’ll earn a smaller amount than what you started with.
-It’s a bit riskier than a fixed rate but may result in higher returns.
+So, it’s a bit riskier than a fixed term but may result in higher returns.

 Step Rate CD

-For a little more flexibility, consider a step rate CD.
+For a little more flexibility, consider a step-rate CD.
 Your account gets to benefit from periodic increases in your interest rate, but you’ll probably be required to start with a higher minimum balance.
-You may also have the option to withdraw a portion of your funds at the time of each increase without having to pay a penalty fee.
+You may also have the option to withdraw a portion of your funds at the time of each increase without having to pay an early withdrawal penalty fee.

-Depending on the account you choose, you might be able to withdraw the entire amount, while other account types may require you to maintain your original minimum opening balance.
+Depending on the account you choose, you may be able to withdraw the entire amount.
+However, other account types may require you to maintain your original minimum opening balance.
 The amount of flexibility you need can help you decide on the step rate CD that’s best for you.

-A low-penalty or no-penalty CD gives you the most flexibility but does usually come with restrictions.
+A low-penalty or no-penalty CD gives you the most flexibility but usually comes with restrictions.
 For example, you might have fewer choices as to the length of the term.
 Additionally, you’ll probably need a higher deposit amount or be an existing customer at the financial institution.
-You’ll likely have a lower rate, but you do get the peace of mind that comes with having more liquid funds.
+With no-penalty CDs, you’ll likely have a lower rate, but you do get the peace of mind that comes with having more liquid funds.

-Yes, you get a better interest rate but you also run the risk of having to find another account for your money earlier than expected.
+Yes, you get a better interest rate.
+However, you also run the risk of having to find another account for your money earlier than expected.
 Check the terms and conditions of this CD type to see exactly what it entails.

-This is a much more sophisticated type of CD and is really a type of variable rate CD.
+A market-linked CD is a much more sophisticated type of CD.
+It’s a variable rate CD.
 Rather than using a specific base rate, like the prime rate, your APY is instead linked to a specific market index.

 It’s a riskier type of CD because markets are more difficult to predict than standard interest rates.
-If you’re financially savvy, it’s worth looking into, just make sure you read all of the fine print that comes with your market-linked CD.
+However, if you’re financially savvy, it’s worth looking into.
+Just make sure you read all the fine print that comes with your market-linked CD.

 What is CD laddering?